brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 **Note: Streams are being suffixed with $ to indicate that they are streams**

-Let's draw these streams on a white-board shall we?
+Let's draw these streams on a whiteboard shall we?
 ![Whiteboard 1](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard1.png)

-The streams would contain certain values over time:
+These streams would contain certain values over time:
 ![Whiteboard 2](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard2.png)

-The scroll$ has Y values, which we can use to calculate the pagenumber.
+The scroll$ has Y values, which we can use to calculate the page number.

 The resize$ has event values, which we won't use because we can calculate it based on the screen size.
 We will use the events of course, just not what's in it.

-The pageByManual$ will contain pagenumbers, which we can set directly since this is a subject (more on that later).
+The pageByManual$ will contain page numbers, which we can set directly since this is a subject (more on that later).

-What if we could map all these streams, to streams that contain pagenumbers?
-That would be awesome, because based on the pagenumber, we could load a specific page.
-How we map the current streams to pagenumber-streams is not something that we need to think about right now (we are just drawing remember).
+What if we could map all these streams, to streams that contain page numbers?
+That would be awesome, because based on the page number, we could load a specific page.
+How we map the current streams to page number-streams is not something that we need to think about right now (we are just drawing remember).
 The next drawing might look something like this:

 ![Whiteboard 3](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard3.png)

 You see that we have created the following streams based on our initial streams:
 <ul>
-<li>**pageByScroll$**: which contains pagenumbers based on the scroll-events</li>
+<li>**pageByScroll$**: which contains page numbers based on the scroll-events</li>
-<li>**pageByResize$**: which contains pagenumbers based on the resize-events</li>
+<li>**pageByResize$**: which contains page numbers based on the resize-events</li>
-<li>**pageByManual$**: which contains pagenumbers based on manual events (for instance, there is still whitespace on the screen, load the next page)</li>
+<li>**pageByManual$**: which contains page numbers based on manual events (for instance, there is still whitespace on the screen, load the next page)</li>
 </ul>

-What if we could merge these 3 page-number streams in an efficient manner, than we would get a new stream called **pageToLoad$**, that would give us a stream that will contain pagenumbers filled by scrolling-events, resize-events, and manual events.
+What if we could merge these 3 page-number streams in an efficient manner, than we would get a new stream called **pageToLoad$**, that would give us a stream that will contain page numbers filled by scrolling-events, resize-events, and manual events.

 ![Whiteboard 4](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/infinite-scroll/whiteboard4.png)